Green Plumbing Layouts – Plumb Your New Home to Conserve Water & Energy

 Consider a power-assist hot water system.
 Power assist hot water distribution systems are better known as hot water on-demand systems.
 When you want hot water you "on-demand it" by pressing a button.
 A pump sends the water very quickly through the piping to the fixture.
 The pump does not have to pump the water through a low flow fixture, so high flow rates are possible producing very short delivery times.

 Hot water on-demand systems can be used with a dedicated return line which returns the cooled off hot water in the hot water piping back to the water heater inlet, or the pump can be located at the fixture and use the cold water pipe as the return.
 When hot water reaches the pump it shuts off so no hot water gets in the cold water line.

 Because the pumps only run for a few seconds at a time, and

 ed, they use very little energy.
 Typically they use

 less than $2.00 per year in electricity.
 Since no water gets run down the drain

 waiting for hot water it saves a lot of water.
 A typical family of four can

 Saving water and energy

-Demand hot water systems are by far the most efficient systems since they eliminate the wasted water that normally gets run down the drain.
+on-demand hot water systems are by far the most efficient systems since they eliminate the wasted water that normally gets run down the drain.
 They can also save energy.
 Many people let the hot water run and do something else while they wait.
 When they return to use the hot water, they've been running HOT water down the drain.
 Heating water is much more expensive than the cost of the water itself.
-So with a hot water demand system you can save a lot of energy too.
+So with a hot water on-demand system you can save a lot of energy too.

 When using one of these efficient power-assist systems it's best to use "looped" plumbing and place the pump at the end of the line.
 That way one pump can serve the entire house.